BitFrontier Releases Quarterly Progress Report to Investors

-/EIN News/ -- SAN JOSE, CA, March 30, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings Inc (OTCMKTS: BFCH), a leading provider of crypto mining hardware and hosting centers, announces the release of Quarterly Report for Q1 of 2023.
+SAN JOSE, CA, March 30, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings Inc BFCH, a leading provider of crypto mining hardware and hosting centers, announces the release of Quarterly Report for Q1 of 2023.

 Looking back on the 1st quarter of 2023, we at BFCH have already accomplished many of the goals we have set for ourselves on our multi-pronged path to profitability.